frogspark/lookingglass/web/app/plugins/ninja-forms/readme.txt

 *Changes:*

-* Individual fields can now be excluded from the store submission action.
+* Individual fields can now be excluded from the record submission action.
 * (GDPR) The delete data request action can now be added to a form, allowing your users to request deletion of their Ninja Forms submissions.
 * (GDPR) The export data request action can now be added to a form, allowing your users to request a record of their Ninja Forms submissions.
 * (GDPR) Added templates for data removal and data export requests.
 * (GDPR) Added a suggested privacy policy content block for the use of Ninja Forms.
 * (GDPR) We've updated our Ninja Forms opt-in/opt-out behavior for anonymous usage statistics.
 * (Developers) We've added a layout of our database structure to our public repository.

+= 3.2.28 (14 June 2022) =
+*Security Enhancements*
+  * Apply more strict sanitization to merge tag values

 = 3.2.27 (11 May 2018) =